Four lab grown diamonds of different shapes, including round, oval and emerald cuts.

 Lab grown diamonds resale value

 There is a common misconception that diamonds hold or even increase in value over time.
 The reality is, you won’t resell a lab diamond - or a natural diamond - for the same price you paid for it.
-When you buy a diamond ring, you’re also paying for the expertise in cutting, polishing and grading, as well as a reasonable profit to the jeweller.
-The resale value of a lab diamond ring will be around 30% to 40% less than you paid, and the same is true of a natural diamond ring - so be sure not to view this transaction as an economic investment!
-Instead, you’re buying something beautiful that will bring endless joy, for a lifetime.
+When you buy a diamond ring, you’re also paying for the expertise in cutting, polishing and grading, as well as a reasonable profit to the jeweller and value-added tax (VAT).
+The resale value of a lab diamond ring will be around 30% to 40% less than you paid, and the same is true of a natural diamond ring - so it's worth focussing on the emotional investment and the value that comes with having a ring made especially for your partner, rather than an economic investment.

 Can lab grown diamonds be GIA certified?